keel-fi/svm-alm-controller/README.md

 # Nova SVM ALM Controller

-The Nova SVM ALM (Asset-Liability Management) Controller is intended to facilitate the controlled management of asset and liability positions on behalf of the Nova STAR on Solana or other AVM chains.
+The Nova SVM ALM (Asset-Liability Management) Controller is intended to facilitate the controlled management of asset and liability positions on behalf of the Nova STAR on Solana or other SVM chains.

 In effect, it is a glorified program-owned wallet with:
 - role permissioning for external wallets